Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Introduction

-In this paper, we focus on \emph{unsupervised} anomaly detection problems, where only unlabeled data that may include both negative and positive samples are available during training.
-Given the impressive performance of one-class classifiers trained on negative samples~\cite{golan2018deep,hendrycks2018deep,bergman2020classification,sohn2020learning,li2021cutpaste}, our goal is to utilize them, and improve their performance by refining the unlabeled training data so as to adopt learning strategies of one-class classification for unsupervised anomaly detection.
-Inspired by the recent success of self-training in learning without labels~\cite{berthelot2019mixmatch,xie2020self}, we propose a novel self-trained one-class classification (\algname) framework.
-We illustrate {\algname} built on a two-stage framework of deep one-class classifiers~\cite{sohn2020learning,li2021cutpaste} in Fig.~\ref{fig:main_block_diagram}. {\algname} iteratively trains deep representations using refined data while improving refinement of unlabeled data by excluding potential positive (anomalous) samples.
-For the data refinement process, we employ an ensemble of one-class classifiers, each of which is trained on a different subset of unlabeled training data, and dictate samples as normal with the consensus of all the classifiers.
-The refined training data are used to train the final one-class classifier to generate the anomaly scores in the unsupervised setting.
-Note that the representation learning part is optional in the {\algname} framework; in other words, any shallow~\cite{scholkopf1999support} or deep representation one-class classifiers~\cite{sohn2020learning,li2021cutpaste} can benefit from the proposed framework (see Fig.~\ref{fig:ablation_result} in Section~\ref{sec:exp_ablation_refinement}).
-Unlike previous works~\cite{zong2018deep,ruff2018deep,golan2018deep,hendrycks2018deep,bergman2020classification,sohn2020learning,li2021cutpaste}, {\algname} works under realistic assumptions that majority of the training data is negative -- human labeling can be completely removed from the entire process.
+Our framework {\algname} (\textbf{S}elf-supervise, \textbf{R}efine, \textbf{R}epeat), overviewed in Fig.~\ref{fig:main_block_diagram}, brings a data-centric\footnote{Definitions of the data-centric approaches can be found here (\url{https://spectrum.ieee.org/andrew-ng-data-centric-ai}).} approach to unsupervised AD with the principles of self-supervised learning without labels and iterative data refinement based on the agreement of OCC outputs.
+We propose to improve the state-of-the-art performance of OCCs, e.g. ~\citep{sohn2020learning,li2021cutpaste}, by refining the unlabeled training data so as to address the challenges elaborated above. {\algname} iteratively trains deep representations using refined data while improving the refinement of unlabeled data by excluding potentially-positive (anomalous) samples.
+For the data refinement process, we employ an ensemble of OCCs, each of which is trained on a disjoint subset of unlabeled training data.
+The samples are declared as normal if there is a consensus between all the OCCs.
+The refined training data are used to train the final OCC to generate the anomaly scores in the unsupervised setting.

+Most prior AD works~\citep{golan2018deep,hendrycks2018deep,sohn2020learning,li2021cutpaste} assume that the data contain entirely negative samples, which makes them not truly unsupervised as they require having humans to do the data filtering.
+Most prior works are not actually designed for fully-unsupervised anomaly detection.
+Some prior unsupervised AD works~\citep{ruff2018deep,zong2018deep,bergman2020classification} consider evaluating on an unsupervised setting where there exist a small percentage of anomalous samples in the training data, i.e. operating in `truly' unsupervised setting without having the need for humans to do any filtering in the training data.
+However, these methods often suffer from significant performance degradation as the ratio of anomalous sample ratio increases (see Sec.~\ref{sec:exp_image}).
+Our method distinguishes from the literature by bringing a data-centric approach to unsupervised AD beyond the model-centric approaches.
+We show the value of {\algname} in improving robustness of the performance as the anomaly ratio increases, as shown in Fig.~\ref{fig:teaser_perf}.